leohliao/interview_study_guide/basic-cs/pseudocode/how-to-pseudo-code.md

         }

         function howManyOddNumbers(num) {
-            var oddCounts = 0  // for storing calculations
-            for (var i=0; i < num; i++ ){
+            var oddCounts = 0  // for storing numbers of tracking for (var i=0; i < num; i++ ){
                 if (i % 2 === 0) {
                     oddCounts++;